realrate/Causing/education.md

 The model comprises just three equations (EDUC, POTEXPER, LOGWAGE).
 There are six exogenous variables (FATHERED, MOTHERED, SIBLINGS, BRKNHOME, ABILITY, AGE).
 The parameter signs are based on domain knowledge and their values are set to be roughly consistent with the data.
+The model effects are used as starting values for estimation.

 1. Education is a constant plus a positive effect for parents havings been schooled for more than 12 years.
 Negative effects are expected in the case of